civican/legisinfo/44-1/bills/C-69/bill_text.md

 ### Section 64

-      **(1)** The Minister must, **based on any determination made by** the Minister under **subsection** 60(1) or **any determination made by** the Governor in Council under section 62, as the case may be, establish any **conditions** that the Minister considers appropriate in relation to the adverse effects within federal jurisdiction that are indicated in the report.
-The proponent of the designated project must comply with **those conditions**.
+      **(1)** The Minister must, based on any determination made by the Minister under subsection 60(1) or any determination made by the Governor in Council under section 62, as the case may be, establish any conditions that the Minister considers appropriate in relation to the adverse effects within federal jurisdiction that are indicated in the report.
+The proponent of the designated project must comply with those conditions.

-      **(2)** The Minister must, **based on any determination made by** the Minister under **subsection** 60(1) or any **determination made by** the Governor in Council under section 62, as the case may be, establish in relation to the direct or incidental adverse effects that are indicated in the report any **conditions** that the Minister considers appropriate **and** that **are** directly linked or necessarily incidental to the exercise of a power or performance of a duty or function by a federal authority that would permit the designated project to be carried out, in whole or in part, or to the provision of financial assistance by a federal authority to a person for the purpose of enabling the carrying out, in whole or in part, of that project.
-The proponent of the designated project must comply with **those conditions**.
+      **(2)** The Minister must, based on any determination made by the Minister under subsection 60(1) or any determination made by the Governor in Council under section 62, as the case may be, establish in relation to the direct or incidental adverse effects that are indicated in the report any conditions that the Minister considers appropriate and that are directly linked or necessarily incidental to the exercise of a power or performance of a duty or function by a federal authority that would permit the designated project to be carried out, in whole or in part, or to the provision of financial assistance by a federal authority to a person for the purpose of enabling the carrying out, in whole or in part, of that project.
+The proponent of the designated project must comply with those conditions.

   **(2)** Paragraph 64(4)(a) of the Act is replaced by the following:

-    the implementation of the mitigation measures that the Minister takes into account in making **any** determination under **subsection** 60(1), or that the Governor in Council takes into account in making **any** determination under section 62, other than those the implementation of which the Minister is satisfied will be ensured by another person or by a jurisdiction; and
+    the implementation of the mitigation measures that the Minister takes into account in making any determination under subsection 60(1), or that the Governor in Council takes into account in making any determination under section 62, other than those the implementation of which the Minister is satisfied will be ensured by another person or by a jurisdiction; and

 ### Section 293

   **(1)** Paragraph 65(1)(a) of the Act is replaced by the following:

-    informs the proponent of **any** determination made under **subsection** 60(1) or section 62 in relation to that project and the reasons for the determination;
+    informs the proponent of any determination made under subsection 60(1) or section 62 in relation to that project and the reasons for the determination;

   **(2)** Subsection 65(3) of the Act is replaced by the following:

-    **(3)** The Minister must issue the decision statement no later than 30 days after the day on which the report with respect to the impact assessment of the designated project, or a summary of that report, is posted on the Internet site **if the Minister**
+    **(3)** The Minister must issue the decision statement no later than 30 days after the day on which the report with respect to the impact assessment of the designated project, or a summary of that report, is posted on the Internet site if the Minister

-      makes a determination under paragraph 60(1)(a) **that the adverse effects within federal jurisdiction — and the direct or incidental adverse effects — that are indicated in the report are not likely to be, to some extent, significant; or**
+      makes a determination under paragraph 60(1)(a) that the adverse effects within federal jurisdiction — and the direct or incidental adverse effects — that are indicated in the report are not likely to be, to some extent, significant; or

       makes a determination under paragraph 60(1)(b).

   **(3)** The portion of subsection 65(4) of the Act before paragraph (a) is replaced by the following:

-    **(4)** **If** the Governor in Council makes a determination under **paragraph** 62**(a) that the adverse effects within federal jurisdiction — and the direct or incidental adverse effects — that are indicated in the report are not likely to be, to some extent, significant or makes a determination under paragraph 62(b)**, the Minister must issue the decision statement no later than 90 days after
+    **(4)** If the Governor in Council makes a determination under paragraph 62(a) that the adverse effects within federal jurisdiction — and the direct or incidental adverse effects — that are indicated in the report are not likely to be, to some extent, significant or makes a determination under paragraph 62(b), the Minister must issue the decision statement no later than 90 days after

   **(4)** Subsections 65(5) and (6) of the Act are replaced by the following:

-    **(5)** The Minister may extend the time limit referred to in subsection (3) or (4) by any period — up to a maximum of 90 days — that **is** necessary **to take into account circumstances that are specific to** the **designated project or to facilitate cooperation with a jurisdiction referred to in section 21**.
+    **(5)** The Minister may extend the time limit referred to in subsection (3) or (4) by any period — up to a maximum of 90 days — that is necessary to take into account circumstances that are specific to the designated project or to facilitate cooperation with a jurisdiction referred to in section 21.

-    **(6)** The Governor in Council may, on the recommendation of the Minister, extend the time limit extended under subsection (5) **by** any **period that is necessary to take into account circumstances that are specific to the designated project or to facilitate cooperation with a jurisdiction referred to in section 21**.
+    **(6)** The Governor in Council may, on the recommendation of the Minister, extend the time limit extended under subsection (5) by any period that is necessary to take into account circumstances that are specific to the designated project or to facilitate cooperation with a jurisdiction referred to in section 21.

 ### Section 294

 Paragraph 105(2)(c) of the Act is replaced by the following:

-the report with respect to the impact assessment that is taken into account by the Minister under subsection 60(1) **or (1.1)**, or a summary of the report and an indication of how a copy of the report may be obtained;
+the report with respect to the impact assessment that is taken into account by the Minister under subsection 60(1) or (1.1), or a summary of the report and an indication of how a copy of the report may be obtained;

 ### Section 295

 Paragraph 106(2)(c) of the Act is replaced by the following:

-the day on which the Minister issues a decision statement that informs the proponent of the designated project of the **Minister's**, or the Governor in Council's, determination that the effects **referred** to in **paragraph 60(1)(a)** or **62(a), as** the **case may be**, that **are** likely **to be, to some extent, significant** are not **justified** in the public interest; and
+the day on which the Minister issues a decision statement that informs the proponent of the designated project of the Minister's, or the Governor in Council's, determination that the effects referred to in paragraph 60(1)(a) or 62(a), as the case may be, that are likely to be, to some extent, significant are not justified in the public interest; and

 ### Section 296

 Paragraph 109(b) of the Act is replaced by the following:

-for the purpose of the definition designated project in section 2, designating a physical activity — or class of physical activities — **the carrying out of which may, in the Governor in Council's opinion, cause adverse effects within federal jurisdiction or direct or incidental adverse effects** and specifying which physical activity or class of physical activities may be designated by the Minister under paragraph 112(1)(a.2);
+for the purpose of the definition designated project in section 2, designating a physical activity — or class of physical activities — the carrying out of which may, in the Governor in Council's opinion, cause adverse effects within federal jurisdiction or direct or incidental adverse effects and specifying which physical activity or class of physical activities may be designated by the Minister under paragraph 112(1)(a.2);

 ### Section 297

 Paragraph 112(1)(a) of the Act is replaced by the following:

-prescribing the information that must be contained in the description referred to in subsection 10(1) or 15(**1.1**) and the documents referred to in paragraph 18(1)(b);
+prescribing the information that must be contained in the description referred to in subsection 10(1) or 15(1.1) and the documents referred to in paragraph 18(1)(b);

 ### Section 298

 Subsections 181(3) to (4.3) of the Act are replaced by the following:

-**(3)** If the proponent fails to provide the information or studies within the time limit referred to in subsection (2) or within any extension of that time limit **or notifies the Agency that it will fail to do so**, the **Agency may decide that** the environmental assessment **of the designated project is to be continued as an impact assessment under this Act or** is to **be** terminated.
+**(3)** If the proponent fails to provide the information or studies within the time limit referred to in subsection (2) or within any extension of that time limit or notifies the Agency that it will fail to do so, the Agency may decide that the environmental assessment of the designated project is to be continued as an impact assessment under this Act or is to be terminated.

-**(4)** The Agency must post on the Internet site a notice of **any decision made under subsection (3)**.
+**(4)** The Agency must post on the Internet site a notice of any decision made under subsection (3).

-**(4.1)** Despite subsection 36(1), the Minister is not permitted to refer to a review panel **an environmental assessment that**, in **accordance with subsection (3), is continued as** an impact assessment **under this Act**.
+**(4.1)** Despite subsection 36(1), the Minister is not permitted to refer to a review panel an environmental assessment that, in accordance with subsection (3), is continued as an impact assessment under this Act.

 ### Section 299